How we use your information

 By using our services, you confirm that you have read, understood and agreed to this notice.
 We keep this notice under regular review.
 You are advised to visit this page periodically in order to keep up to date with any changes to it.
 By continuing to use our services after any such changes, you shall be deemed to have accepted any such revised notice.

-This privacy notice was last updated on 17 May 2018.
+This Privacy Notice was last updated on 11 March 2022.